simon-ging/mathesar/README.md

 # Mathesar fork

+## Instructions

+- To create a second role, only the GUI was not enough.
+Needed to:
+  - Add the user in top right -> administration -> users
+  - Create the role e.g. in psql directly
+  - Give it connect permission to the database
+  - Give it read access to the public schema
+  - In psql, give select permissions for the relevant tables

+## Updates

 - update gitignore
 - change config/settings/production.py
 - add scripts to start gunicorn

+# Original Readme below

 <p align="center">
     <img src="https://user-images.githubusercontent.com/845767/218793207-a84a8c9e-d147-40a8-839b-f2b5d8b1ccba.png" width=450px alt="Mathesar logo"/>